 How this differs from forced liquidation

 A liquidation event does not by itself determine how severe the move will be.
 The outcome also depends on spreads, replenishment, and the willingness of liquidity providers to keep absorbing flow while disorderly selling is underway.
-That is why identical pressure can produce very different price damage across different market conditions.
+That is why the same pressure can produce very different price damage across different market conditions.

 FAQ